 Changes in shareholding

 Ferratum received on 23 March a notification from Universal-Investment-Gesellschaft mbH that the shareholding of SPSW Capital GmbH had reached the 10% threshold on 19 March 2020.

 The Group received on 9 April a notification from Universal-Investment-Gesellschaft mbH, stating that the company's ownership in Ferratum Oyj has, on 6 April 2020, decreased below the threshold of 10%.

 About Ferratum Group:

 As a pioneer in digital and mobile financial services technology, Ferratum is at the forefront of the digital banking revolution.
-Ferratum's mobile bank, launched in 2016, is an innovative mobile banking platform offering a range of banking services, including real time digital payments and transfers, within a single app.
-It is currently available in four European markets.
-Ferratum has approximately 784,000 active customers that have an open Mobile Bank account or an active loan balance in the last 12 months (as at 30 June 2019).
+Ferratum has approximately 680,000 active customers that have an open Mobile Bank account or an active loan balance in the last 12 months (as at 31 March 2020).

 Ferratum Group is listed on the Prime Standard of Frankfurt Stock Exchange under symbol 'FRU.'
 For more information, visit www.ferratumgroup.com.